exit99/Encils/README.md

 # Notes

 Should abstract out the form submit page / maybe all the pages really that have a basic list

+# TODO

+Download Excel of grades, download for grade book Overall Style (font, color [palette], etc, logo, frontpage, color of switch on answer page) Add icons to all buttons
+Mobile Friendly
+Edit students
+tooltips for create quiz checkboxes tabs need to be in redux state.
+Fix unused imports, warnings etc